Ahnsun/merlin/README.md

 Code, model weights, and demo will be released soon.

 ## Release
+- [2024/07/01] 🔥🔥🔥Merlin is accepted by ECCV2024!
+We will open our Merlin-chat SFT data soon!
 - [2024/05/06] 🔥🔥🔥We release the source code and weights of Merlin, including training and eval codes.

 ## Contents